floklimm/graphon/README.md

 This code accompanies the paper "Modularity maximisation for community detection in graphons" by Florian Klimm, Nick S. Jones, and Michael T. Schaub.

-You can find a preprint of this paper on arXiv.
+You will soon find a preprint of this paper on arXiv.

 ![image info](./matlab/paperReproduction_v2/figures/fig3_lambdaGraphon.png)